JuliaComputing/Cobweb.jl/README.md

 ## The `@h` macro

-This is a simple utility macro that replaces symbols `f` with `Cobweb.h.f` for a cleaner syntax:
+This is a simple utility macro that replaces each HTML5 tag `x` with `Cobweb.h.x` for a cleaner syntax:

 ```julia
 Cobweb.@h begin